xirzec/bundle-azure-sdk/README.md

 # Bundling the Azure SDK for a browser

 To use Azure SDK libraries on a website, you need to format your code to work inside the browser.
 You do this using a tool called a **bundler**.
-This process takes JavaScript code written using Node.js conventions and converts it into a format that is understood browsers.
+This process takes JavaScript code written using [Node.js](https://nodejs.org/) conventions and converts it into a format that is understood by browsers.

 This document will walk you through all of the steps required to bundle Azure SDK libraries for your website.